Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ### Limits
 > Twitch has a limit - you can't watch more than two channels at one time.
 We take the first two streamers from the list as they have the highest priority.

 Make sure to write the streamers array in order of priority from left to right.
-If you use `followers=True` Twitch return the streamers order by followed_at.
-So your last follow has the highest priority.
+If you use `followers=True` you can choose to download the followers sorted by follow date (ASC or DESC).

 ## Settings
 Most of the settings are self-explained and are commented on in the example.